wildfly/quickstart/README.md

 3. The JBoss Enterprise Application Platform 6 distribution ZIP or the JBoss AS 7 distribution ZIP.
      * For information on how to install and run JBoss, refer to the product documentation.

-4. You can also deploy the quickstarts from Eclipse using JBoss tools.
-For more information on how to set up Maven and the JBoss tools, refer to the [Getting Started Developing Applications Guide](https://docs.jboss.org/author/display/AS71/Getting+Started+Developing+Applications+Guide "Getting Started Developing Applications Guide").
+4. You can also use [JBoss Developer Studio or Eclipse](#useeclipse) to run the quickstarts.

 <a id="mavenconfiguration"></a>